Aligning policy and practice for safer built environments

 Kim’s recent work is helping to bring change, especially within the realm of planning and building policy and protocols.
 By evaluating the efficacy of policy introductions and amendments, Kim is narrowing the gap between what regulatory authorities propose and what happens on the ground, leading to more vibrant and resilient built environments and communities here in Australia and globally.

 Kim examines new and evolving policy directions as a way to proactively solve many prevailing challenges facing our society, such as disaster risk resilience.
 She believes policy extends “far beyond” the written word and therefore has no bounds as to the areas it impacts.

-Afforded a myriad of opportunities to be involved with the “full spectrum” of policy areas throughout her professional career.
+The same could be said about Kim’s research on the subject, which has been informed by her extensive involvement in a full spectrum of policy areas throughout her professional career.
 From issue identification and formulation through to implementation and evaluation, the hard-working scholar is continuing to build upon a solid knowledge base.

 “My industry (including government) experience has aligned well with my academic career as I have a true understanding of the complexities around the built environment and the framework/systems in which it operates.”

 “By understanding both theory and context, I am able to provide insight into solutions moving forward.”